 What is e-business and its processes?
-Keep in mind, some of the e-business activities may infringe on patents.
-Different business processes or “Method of doing business” might be patented, so that the business model may unintentionally include the intellectual property and patents will be freely awarded for business processes.
+Keep in mind, that some of the e-business activities may infringe on patents.
+Different business processes or “Methods of doing business” might be patented, so that the business model may unintentionally include the intellectual property and patents will be freely awarded for business processes.
 For example:

-Amazon’s “one-click” purchasing patent has a most widely renowned patent infringement case because buyers can easily buy the products and services without using a shopping cart.
+Amazon’s “one-click” purchasing patent has the most widely renowned patent infringement case because buyers can easily buy the products and services without using a shopping cart.
 Several companies have patented Internet Business Models, which are being used by many companies.
 So, they charge for licensing otherwise they will face problems in the future development of e-business.

-Organizations require human, tangible, intangible, and supporting resources in order to perform the activities in an efficient manner.
+Organizations require human, tangible, intangible, and supporting resources in order to perform their activities in an efficient manner.
 Tangible resources are also known as physical and financial including company equipment, case reserves, and facilities.

 Critical Factors of E-Business Development